aglushkov/serega/README.md

 Allows to specify modifiers as strings.

-Serialized attributes must be split with `,` and nested attributes must be defined inside brackets `(`, `)`.
+Serialized attributes must be split with `,` and nested attributes must be defined inside brackets `()`.

-Modifiers can still be provided old way using nested hashes or arrays.
+Modifiers can still be provided the old way using nested hashes or arrays.

 ```ruby
 PostSerializer.plugin :string_modifiers